GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 ---
 layout: post
-title: Working with Elixir in IntelliJ
+title: Working with Elixir and Phoenix in IntelliJ
 author: Gideon Brimleaf
 postHero: https://media.comicbook.com/2019/03/dungeons-and-dragons-young-adventurers-guides-top-1160838.jpeg
-description: How to run Elixir in IntelliJ IDEA with the Elxir plugin
+description: How to run Elixir and Phoenix in IntelliJ IDEA with the Elxir plugin
 ---

 Elixir is a really powerful functional language for web development, and the community have built a plugin for all the Jetbrains products so you can build using their powerful IDEs.
 Here's how to set up Elixir in IntelliJ:

-Before starting - make sure you have [a working install of Elixir](https://elixir-lang.org/install.html) on your machine (for now, according to the [IntelliJ plugin docs](https://github.com/KronicDeth/intellij-elixir) this ideally should be done via Homebrew on a Mac).
+Before starting - make sure you have [a working installation of Elixir](https://elixir-lang.org/install.html) on your machine (for now, according to the [IntelliJ plugin docs](https://github.com/KronicDeth/intellij-elixir) this ideally should be done via Homebrew on a Mac).
 This will bring in both Elixir and the underlying Erlang Virtual Machine (BEAM) which Elixir runs on:

 ```
 elixir --version